Image Credit: Luis Fernández García from WikiCommons

 House Crickets do still occur in the wild.
 They produce a very familiar nighttime chirping sound.
 Males do this by rubbing a scraper on one wing against a file on the other.
 They do this to attract females.
 Though both grasshoppers and crickets can make these sounds, crickets make theirs at a higher pitch.
 House Crickets are usually an unwanted house guest; not because they are destructive, but for their incessant, loud chirping all night.
 It can drive a tired person mad.

-Scientific Name: Acheta domestica
+Scientific Name: Acheta domesticus

-Other Names: Cricket on the Hearth
+Other Name(s): Cricket on the Hearth

 Size (Adult; Length): 16mm to 21mm (0.62in to 0.82in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.